 Now, use painter’s tape or masking tape to mark where they’ll be placed.

 You’ll need to install anchor blocks on the ceiling to support the beam, so measure the inside dimensions of the wood beam and cut blocks to fit that width.
 Now, using a stud finder, locate the best spot to position the wood blocks and mark that spot.

-Once you’ve finished marking the spots, attach wood blocks within the tape lines, preferably every 3 to 4 feet.
+Once you’ve finished marking the spots, attach wood blocks within the tape lines, every 2.5 to 3 feet.

 Now you’re ready for the beams themselves.
 If you are installing faux beams, it’s best that you allow them to sit at room temperature for at least 24 hours so they will adjust to the temperature of the room.
 Also, when cutting, leave a little extra length at the end of the beam.
 It’s much better to have a tight fit than to come up short.

-When you’ve finished cutting, do a “dry run” and make sure the beams fit properly in the space.
+When you’ve finished cutting, dry fit and make sure the beams fit properly in the space.
 Make any adjustments necessary.

 Step 4: Secure the Beams

 Apply adhesive to the sides of the wooden anchor blocks and slide the faux beam into place.
 Be sure to push it tightly against the ceiling with no gaps showing.
 Then, place screws through the side of the beam to attach it to the blocks.
 The screws will help keep the beam in place while the adhesive dries, so place at least two screws on each side of each beam to make sure it will be secure.
 Caution: Do not over-tighten the screws, which could cause damage to the beam.